 Embrace the Pivot:

-If your business has been greatly impacted by the current crisis, you’re not alone.
+If your business was greatly impacted by Covid-19, you’re not alone.
 It’s important to remember that great companies can be built in hard times.
 I started my first company after the dot-com bubble burst which eventually grew to over $100M in annual revenue.
 Many of the successful companies you see today – WhatsApp, Uber, Credit Karma, Pinterest, Slack, Venmo, and Square were all founded during the 2008 Recession.
 Embrace the pivot!
 Don’t focus on what you can’t control…think about what you CAN.